Workload: (10-15 hours per week)

 Upon successful completion of IMC 612, students will be able to:

-- Describe how perception and values can be used to promote consumption.
+- Describe how values can be used to promote consumption.

-- Explain how each type of research method can be used in business and academia.
+- Explain how ethnography can be used in business and academia.

-- Demonstrate an ability to properly interpret and critique scholarly articles.
+- Demonstrate an ability to properly interpret and critique an ethnographic report.

 - Explain the theories related to influencing consumer attitudes toward a product or service.